OpenVoiceOS/ovos-docker/docs/getting-started/docker/plugins/stt.md

 # Speech-To-Text plugins

-The [Speech-To-Text](../../../about/glossary/terms.md#speech-to-text-stt) plugins allow you to connect Open Voice OS with a STT server, it could be [FasterWhisper](https://github.com/guillaumekln/faster-whisper), [VOSK](https://alphacephei.com/vosk/), [Google Translate](https://translate.google.com/), [Deepgram](https://deepgram.com/), etc...
+The [Speech-To-Text](../../../about/glossary/terms.md#speech-to-text-stt) plugins allow you to connect Open Voice OS with different STT servers, it could be [FasterWhisper](https://github.com/guillaumekln/faster-whisper), [VOSK](https://alphacephei.com/vosk/), [Google Translate](https://translate.google.com/), [Deepgram](https://deepgram.com/), etc...
 Each of these STT providers will have different languages support, precision and performances.

 !!! note